Confederación Interamericana de Trabajadores

 Confederación Interamericana de Trabajadores (CIT) was an international trade union confederation, founded in Lima, Peru, in 1948.
-It was founded on the initiative of AFL, as an alternative to the communist-led CTAL.
+It was founded on the initiative of the American Federation of Labor (AFL), as an alternative to the communist-led Confederación de los Trabajadores de América Latina (CTAL).

-The CIT was formed at a congress in Lima, Peru organized by the Confederación de Trabajadores del Perú.
+The CIT was formed at a congress in Lima, Peru organized by the Confederación de Trabajadores del Perú (CTP).
 Approximately 100 delegates representing twelve countries attended.
 A second congress was held in September 1949 which called on CTAL-affiliated unions to secede from that organization and join it.
 They also resolved to develop contacts with European and other trade unions in order to found a new world labor organization.
-In January 1951 the Confederación dissolved itself to become the regional affiliate of the International Confederation of Free Trade Unions, ORIT.
+In January 1951 the CIT dissolved itself to become the regional affiliate of the International Confederation of Free Trade Unions, ORIT.